 Traveling to Mykonos from Other Greek Islands

-Who wouldn’t like to travel to Mykonos for a short day trip if they are spending time on other Greek islands?
+Who wouldn’t like to travel to Mykonos for a short day trip if they spend time on other Greek islands?
 In fact, many visitors often include Mykonos in their island-hopping itinerary and travel there from other islands.

 Crete – Mykonos

 There’s a daily ferry connecting Mykonos to the Port of Heraklion.
-During summer, there’s a daily boat from Chania as well as two weekly trips departing from Rethymnon.
+During summer, a daily boat from Chania and two weekly trips departing from Rethymnon.
 The trip lasts between 4 and 5 hours.

 Santorini – Mykonos